Ten Rules for E-Rate Success

 E-rate is a deadline-driven program.
 All four of the most common applicant forms have deadlines or timing requirements which, if missed, will result in funding denials or reductions.
 Appeals, SPIN changes, invoice deadline extensions, service delivery extensions, and service substitutions also have deadlines.
 To further compound the problem, some deadlines are fixed, some are uniquely prescribed by USAC each year, and others depend upon applicant-specific conditions.

 - A Form 470 must be posted at least 28 days before the selection of vendors, the signing of contracts, and the signing and filing of a Form 471.

 - A Form 471 must be filed within a defined application window, usually announced in October.
-For the last few years, the application window has run from early November to early February.
-Unless the FCC waives some of its rules, the window may be delayed this year.
+For the last few years, the application window has run from early January to late March.
+Since the introduction of EPC, however, the window has run and will likely run later than in past years

 - The Form 486 must be filed within 120 days of the issuance of a Funding Commitment Decision Letter or the Service Start Date, whichever is later.
 For many, but not all applicants, this deadline is October 29th.